-8 POPULAR SPANISH DRINKS THAT EVERYONE NEEDS TO TRY
+8 POPULAR SPANISH DRINKS YOU NEED TO TRY

 Cerveza

-It seems pretty basic, but most would agree that beer belongs at the top of the list of popular Spanish drinks.
-Cerveza is cool and refreshing on those hot summer days, and really hits the spot during lunch or the late afternoon.
-You can order a caña, a smaller beer, or a copa, a larger one.
-Different regions of Spain have different brands on tap.
-In Madrid, you can expect Mahou, in Andalucía there’s Cruzcampo, and in Barcelona you’ve got Moritz.
+Most agree that beer belongs at the top of a list of popular Spanish drinks.
+Cerveza is cool and refreshing on hot summer days and hits the spot during lunch or late afternoon.
+You can order a caña, a small beer, or a copa, a larger one.
+Different regions have several brands on tap.
+In Madrid, you’ll find Mahou, in Andalucía there’s Cruzcampo, and in Barcelona, the favorite is Moritz.

-Bonus: Want to try something sweet, light, and refreshing?
+Top Tip: Fancy something sweet, light, and refreshing?
 Order a clara, or a shandy!
-Perfect for the summertime.
+Perfect for summertime.

 Vermút

 If you’re a little wary of trying vermút, don’t be!
-Spanish vermouth is probably much different from that which you’re already accustomed to.
-It’s white wine infused with tasty spices like cinnamon, cloves, and cardamom and left to age in a barrel.
+Spanish vermouth is probably different from what springs to mind when you think of vermouth.
+Vermút is white wine infused with spices like cinnamon, cloves, and cardamom and left to age in barrels.
 Over time, the wine becomes richer, darker, and full of flavor.
-Vermút is served in a small glass over ice, and usually with a slice of orange and a couple of olives.
-Most commonly, people drink it as a pre-lunch aperitif.
+It is served in a small glass over ice, usually with a slice of orange and olives.
+Locals enjoy vermút as a pre-lunch aperitif.

 See more: A Classic Sangria Recipe You Can Make in Your Own Kitchen